 The virtual visit also allowed Garcia to see how the mother was having issues with the child’s sleep mask.
 “Families really can’t be expected to bring all this sleep equipment to an in-clinic appointment,” Garcia says.
 “I could see how this caring mother was struggling with the sleep equipment.
 With the interpreter’s assistance I could help this mother use the technology better.
 Plus, because I could see how the child was scrunched in bed, I suggested she would benefit from using a pillow wedge.
 This triangular pillow would help to improve the child’s posture and allow her chest to expand more fully.”

 Improved access to expert care

-Garcia and Dressler know families who have driven hours for a Gillette medical appointment.
-“Now with virtual care the transportation time for an appointment can be zero,” Dressler says.
+A Gillette virtual care appointment might be an especially good option for families living in greater Minnesota and rural areas.
+Dr. Garcia knows families who have driven hours for a Gillette medical appointment.
+“Now with virtual care the transportation time for an appointment can be zero,” he says.

 In addition to virtual sleep medicine appointments, Gillette also offers virtual Pediatric Expert Consults and rehabilitation therapies.

-Virtual care is also helping Gillette with its commitment to make sure new and existing patients continue to have access to care even during COVID-19 safety concerns.
+Virtual care is also helping Gillette with its commitment to make sure new and existing patients continue to have access to care.
 A delay in a diagnosis or in physical, occupational or speech therapy could negatively affect a patient’s outcome and overall health.